merely-useful/py-rse/index.md

 We can try to guess what the problem is and take corrective action, but our guess will often be wrong and our attempt to correct the problem might actually make things worse.

-External errors,\index{error!external}\index{external error}
-on the other hand,
+When an external error occurs on the other hand, we don't always want the program to stop.
-are usually caused by interactions between the program and the outside world: a user may mis-type a filename, the network might be down, and so on.
-For example,
-if a user mis-types her password, prompting her to try again would be friendlier than requiring her to restart the program.
+If a user mis-types her password, handling the error by prompting her to try again would be friendlier than halting and requiring her to restart the program.

-No matter why an exception occurs, the program should communicate the cause so that the user can take the appropriate action to fix it.
-Since some problems can't be resolved immediately, the program should save error messages to a file to aid troubleshooting and to share with other people when filing a bug.
+This chapter looks at how we can raise, catch and handle errors.
+We consider how to write useful error messages, and how to make our programs log those messages along with other useful information as they are running, so that it's easier to figure out what happened when something goes wrong.

 The Zipf's Law project should now include: